tajhlande/lmae/README.md

 Some of the python pieces of that library are here, because they need to be present for this code to run.
 But you should build that library to get all of the needed binaries, which are not checked into source.

+Follow the instructions there to build and install the python 3 binding.

+On my Pi with the latest version of the library, I also had to follow the guidance to switch off on-board sound (`dtparam=audio=off` in `/boot/config.txt`) and blacklist the `snd_bcm2835` kernel module by adding a file `/etc/modprobe.d/blacklist-rgb-matrix.conf` with the following contents:

+    blacklist snd_bcm2835

+The alternative, if you don't want to do this, is to disable hardware pin-pulse generation with the command line option `--led-no-hardware-pulse 1`.
+This will also let you avoid having to run with `sudo`.
+See below for more details.

 ### Getting started
 `render_test.py` is an example program that test the basics of the core library.
 You should create a virtual environment using `venv`: